gvwilson/thirdbit/_posts/2012/2012-10-26-counting-to-five.md

 original: swc
 ---

 <p>My daughter is five and a half years old, and some time in the last couple of weeks, she made a small cognitive breakthrough.
 It used to be that if I asked her, "What's five plus three?", she would carefully count five fingers, then count three, then go back and count them all together to get eight.
-She doesn't do that any more; instead, she holds up five fingers, then counts, "Six... seven... eight!" to get the answer.
+She doesn't do that any more; instead, she holds up five fingers, then counts, "Six… seven… eight!" to get the answer.
 It may sound like a small thing, but it's not: the idea that five is always five, even if you didn't count it this time around, is such a big one that we forget it ever had to be learned.</p>

 <p>A lot of my time these days goes into trying to count from five in online learning.
 While an ignorance of prior art might be considered an asset in Silicon Valley, I have enough failures and harder-than-it-should-have-beens behind me to make me want to build on what people have done before rather than reinvent things, even if the latter is more fun.
 What kinds of distance learning have worked in the past?
 How many of those ideas still work online?
 What new ideas work?
 What <em>doesn't</em> work, and why not?
 And how do we know?
 I don't believe for a moment that all the answers I want are already out there, but I'd have to be pretty arrogant to believe that <em>none</em> of them are, or that it'd be faster for me to rediscover things than read about them.</p>